gvwilson/thirdbit/src/fiction/in-heck/index.md

 The wagon began to roll forward.
 Slowly, slowly…
-"Come on, help me!"
-Gumption yelled again,
 "Oh, come on!"
 Gumption shouted as the mailbot fled, squeaking and buzzing in panic.

 *Chonk!*